USL Championship final

 The USL Championship final is the post-season championship match of the USL Championship, the second tier of professional men's soccer in the United States.
 The winner is crowned champion in the same manner as in other North American sports leagues (i.e. via a playoff following a regular season).

-Unlike most soccer league, but much like North American sports leagues, the USL champion does not earn promotion into Major League Soccer, due to the fixed membership structure found in the league.
+Unlike most soccer leagues, but much like North American sports leagues, the USL champion does not earn promotion into Major League Soccer, due to the fixed membership structure found in the league.

-As of 2024, the USL Championship final is typically held in late-November and features the Eastern Conference champion and Western Conference champion.
+As of 2026, the USL Championship final is typically held in late-November and features the Eastern Conference champion and Western Conference champion.
 The predecessor to the USL Championship final was the A-League Championship and the USL-1 Championship.